hxma-study/hxma-study.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 🧑‍🎓 About Me
-+ I received the B.Eng degree in optoelectronic information science from [University of Electronic Science and Technology of China](uestc.edu.cn) in 2023 and was awarded as an honorable graduates concerning my contributions to the security of Internet of Things.
++ I received the B.Eng. degree in **Optoelectronic Information Engineering** from [University of Electronic Science and Technology of China](uestc.edu.cn) in 2023 and was awarded as an honorable graduate concerning my contributions to the security of Internet of Things.
-+ Now I am a Ph.D. student of [The Chinese University of Hong Kong, Shenzhen](cuhk.edu.cn) in computer and information engineering, supervised by [Prof. Feng Yin](https://myweb.cuhk.edu.cn/yinfeng) and [Prof. Tsung-Hui Chang (IEEE Fellow)](https://myweb.cuhk.edu.cn/changtsunghui).
++ Now I am a 1st Ph.D. student of [The Chinese University of Hong Kong, Shenzhen](cuhk.edu.cn) in **Computer and Information Engineering**, supervised by [Prof. Feng Yin](https://myweb.cuhk.edu.cn/yinfeng) and [Prof. Tsung-Hui Chang (IEEE Fellow)](https://myweb.cuhk.edu.cn/changtsunghui).
 My future research will focus on **Network Security, Wireless Sensing, Signal Processing**, as well as the **Machine Learning Methods**.
 + For more information, please refer to the latest version of my [CV](/files/CV.pdf).

+# 📰 Recent News
++ 2023.08: Join the [BLSP Group](blsp-group.github.io) led by [Prof. Feng YIN](https://myweb.cuhk.edu.cn/yinfeng) as a PhD student with full scholarship fundings!
++ 2023.06: Graduated from [UESTC](uestc.edu.cn) and awarded as an honorable graduate student!
++ 2023.05: Paper entitled "[LSTM-NV: A Combined Scheme against Selective Forwarding Attack in Event-Driven Wireless Sensor Networks under Harsh Environments](https://www.sciencedirect.com/science/article/pii/S0952197623006255)" was published in Elsevier Engineering Applications of Artificial Intelligence Journal (*Q1, IF=7.801*)!
++ 2022.04: Paper entitled "[Identify Selective Forwarding Attacks Using Danger Model: Promote the Detection Accuracy in Wireless Sensor Networks](https://ieeexplore.ieee.org/document/9755128)" was published in IEEE Sensors Journal (*Q1, IF=4.325*)!

 # 🎓 Education
-### 🎓 PhD in Computer and Information Engineering
+### 🎓 $\cdot$ Ph.D. in Computer and Information Engineering
 + Chinese University of Hong Kong (Shenzhen), 2023.08 $\sim$ ongoing

-### 🎓 BEng in Electronic and Information Engineering
+### 🎓 $\cdot$ B.Eng. in Electronic and Information Engineering
 + University of Electronic Science and Technology of China, 2019.09 $\sim$ 2023.06

 # 📝 Publication